H3AR7B3A7/EarlyAngularProjects/README.md

 If the object changes a lot and they are many, this can affect performance.

 ## Custom Directives

 To create a directive *in the current directory*:
 >ng generate directive <name>

+## Modules

+To create a module:
+>ng generate module <name>

+They contain:
+- Declarations: Registered components, directives and pipes
+- Imports: Other modules containing declarations to be used by this module
+- Exports: Artifacts available for other modules (aka the public API)
+- Providers: Provided services, accessible from any module
+- Bootstrap: Main component, 'AppModule'

+### Registering Components with a Module

+You can do this by running the command inside the module folder or using the module option.

+Using the module option:
+>ng generate component cars/carList --module=cars

+### Exposing Module Features